ashish10alex/Audio-Augmentations/README.md

 - [x] Better file uploader
 - [x] Check if uploaded file is audio and do error handling
-- [ ] Add pop up for all Augmentations - Load text from separate file from server side.
+- [ ] Add pop up for all Augmentations
+    > Load text from separate file from server side.

+- [ ] Javascript for loop modal click event
 - [ ] Split into multiple files
 - [ ] Add Navbar
 - [ ] Load examples dynamically with Jinja for loop